rickmurdock/mars-rover-photo-app/README.md

 # Mars Rovers - Photo App

-I
-n this project, you will create an application using the NASA MARS ROVER API that will feature stateless and stateful components and use inline styling for your styles.
+In this project, you will create an application using the NASA MARS ROVER API that will feature stateless and stateful components and use inline styling for your styles.

+---

+View the finished project: http://marsroversphotos.surge.sh/

+---

 There are no starter files for this application.